freenas/freenas-docs/userguide/sharing.rst

 human resources department.
 Refer to your switch documentation for details on how to configure zoning of virtual ports.

-To create the virtual ports on the TrueNAS® system, go to :menuselection:`System --> Tunables --> Add Tunable` and enter the following:
+To create the virtual ports on the %brand% system, go to :menuselection:`System --> Tunables --> Add Tunable` and enter the following: